Workflow for a Code-Aster simulation

 4. Beside the Mesh you need a second input file: the command-file (.comm)

 This is a file in ASCI-format containing a sequence of Code-Aster commands.
 During the Code-Aster run these commands will be processed successively in order to perform the desired analysis steps.
 The commands perform tasks such as reading the mesh file from the hard disk (LIRE_MAILLAGE), assigning materials to groups of elements or to the whole mesh (AFFE_MATERIAU), assigning loads and boundary conditions to groups of nodes or elements (AFFE_CHAR_MECA), starting the solver for a linear mechanical analysis (MECA_STATIQUE), and so on.
 A novice in Code-Aster, but also an experienced user will never know the vast quantity of Code-Aster commands and all their options.
-That's why the developpers of Code-Aster have created a very nice tool: eficas, the Code-Aster command editor:
+That's why the developpers of Code-Aster have created a very nice tool: the AsterStudy module in SalomeMeca.

-eficas helps you to find out all the options belonging to the Code-Aster commands by making them graphically selectable or hiding them.
+AsterStudy guides you to find out all the options belonging to the Code-Aster commands by making them graphically selectable or hiding them.
+It protects you from writing wrong syntax and arranges all commands automatically in the right sequence.

-Beside eficas there are several other methods to create a command file:
+Beside AsterStudy there are also other ways to get a command file:

-- Use an existing command file which you (or a collegue) developped earlier
+- use an existing command file which you (or a collegue) developped earlier (and edit it if necessary)

 Creating a command-file is the most challanging task when you plan to use advanced features of Code-Aster for the first time.
 Then you might contact us as a service provider to help you.